-A financial advisor can help you protect your family’s wealth with an estate plan.
+A financial advisor can potentially help you protect your family’s wealth with an estate plan.
+Connect with your advisor matches today and see what they can do for you.

 The Basics of Probate Timelines

+A probate court supervises the executor’s responsibilities, ensuring they adhere to legal standards while addressing any conflicts that may surface during the proceedings.
 Unfortunately, every estate is different, and that means timelines can vary.
 A simple estate with just a few, easy-to-find assets may be all wrapped up in six to eight months.
-A more complicated affair may take three years or more to fully settle.
+A more complicated affair may take years to fully settle.

 There are some deadlines written into state code for some parts of the probate process, and these might compel the estate’s executor to complete certain steps by a given date.
 We’ll review some of these rules in this guide.
 However, these deadlines are far from uniform, so it’s important to read up on how your state and even your county handle things.